marcoff90/blogger/README.md

 This project was generated using [Nx](https://nx.dev).

 ABOUT
-- the project applies automated microservices architecture
+- the project applies microservices architecture
 - data validation is provided by zod validation
+- application use redis cache for caching data and rabbit mq for internal communication as well as direct api calls through axios
 - docs written with swagger
   - in local dev all the application use swagger jsdoc library for generating the docs from yaml comment
   - when the app starts on local env, the DOCKER env. variable is set to 'false' which lets the application save the generated docs to json file which is then used in docker containers for running the swagger ui